liadko/Raycaster/README.md

 - **Leaderboard**: Tracks and displays scores based on the number of kills.
 - **Notifications**: In-game notifications for kills.
 - **Sky Texture**: Dynamic environment with a sky texture.

+## Security Details

+- **Encryption**: Utilizes Diffie-Hellman to create keys for AES encryption.
+All login information is passed using TCP for lossless transmission.
+- **Password Handling**: Passwords are hashed and salted before being stored, ensuring no plaintext passwords are saved on the server.
+- **Networking Protocol**: After successful login, game communication switches to UDP for faster performance.
+A custom protocol is used for game data, and all UDP communication is secured using AES encryption with the previously established key.

 ## Installation